nirbar/PanelSwWixExtension/README.md

   - *CreateSelfSignCertificate*: Create a self-sign certificate that can then be installed by WixIisExtension.
   - *ToLowerCase*: Convert property value to lowercase.
 - Deferred Actions:
+  - *RestartLocalResources*: Register processes with the Restart Manager if they reside in the specified folder
   - *XslTransform*: Apply a XSL transform on an installed XML file
   - *WebsiteConfig*: currently, can only stop a website
   - *JsonJPath*: Set values in JSON-formatted file.